The What, Why, & How of FTP servers

 - DTP: "data transfer process"

-FTPS vs SFTP: FTPS and SFTP both enabled secure file exchange over a network but the way they work under the hood are completely different in the same way apples and oranges taste very different despite both being fruits.
+No!
+FTPS and SFTP both enable secure file exchange over a network but the way they work under the hood are completely different in the same way apples and oranges taste vastly different despite both being fruits.